What is private hire taxi insurance?

 Driving for business use will usually mean you cover a greater mileage per year than for personal use.
 Your insurance policy will need to cover this.
 The greater your mileage, the more likely you are statistically to be involved in an accident.

-Transporting members of the public also means you need to have a specialist cover in place.
+Transporting members of the public also mean you need to have a specialist cover in place.
 If someone is hurt or injured while in your taxi, they could make a claim against you, leaving you out of pocket.
 Having the right type of cover means you are protected.

 Frequently Asked Questions